The key is deciding what kind of experience you want to create, and meshing your expectations with your family's.

 3. Reject commercialism.

 None of the holidays we observe in December are designed to include purchasing things from stores.
-Each is an opportunity to celebrate – the birth of the Savior, the return of the light with the Solstice, the Seven Principles of Kwanza, and the miracle of faith symbolized by the Hanukkah lights.
+Each is an opportunity to celebrate – the birth of the Savior, the return of the light with the Solstice, the miracle of faith symbolized by the Hanukkah lights, or the Seven Principles of Kwanza.

 The pressures of commercialization do a disservice to these sacred days, to our wallets, and to our children.
 Our children have been trained to think of the winter holidays as a time for loot, beginning when we put them on a bearded stranger's lap and have them recite a list of possessions they covet.
 Kids who watch TV have an especially difficult time, as the seasonal ads whip them into a frenzy of desire that can only crash and burn.
 The first question they hear upon returning to school is usually “What’ja get?”